priiduneemre/btcd-cli4j/README.md

 ##Handling asynchronous events

-Bitcoin Core also provides an asynchronous notification API by calling a set of user-defined shell scripts specified in the `bitcoin.conf` configuration file (see [here](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) for more info).
+Bitcoin Core also provides an asynchronous notification API by invoking a set of user-defined shell scripts specified in the `bitcoin.conf` configuration file (see [here](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) for more info).
 Whenever a particular event is detected on the network, the appropriate shell script gets loaded with data & executed by *bitcoind*.
 To take advantage of this useful feature, add the following lines to your `bitcoin.conf` file (use any flavor of `netcat` that you're comfortable with, such as `ncat` or `socat`):

 	alertnotify="echo %s | ncat 127.0.0.1 5158"
 	blocknotify="echo %s | ncat 127.0.0.1 5159"